kernel-community/nfteasy/README.md

 export default config;
 ```

-10. The new tasks referenced here will also have appeared magically in your `tasks/operations/` directory when you checked out this branch.
-We'll discuss them in the session.

-11. You'll need to rename `.env.sample` to `.env` and put in values for `INFURA_API_KEY` and  `ETHERSCAN_API_KEY`, as well as a private key (which you can get from Metamask).
+10. You'll need to rename `.env.sample` to `.env` and put in values for `INFURA_API_KEY` and  `ETHERSCAN_API_KEY`, as well as a private key (which you can get from Metamask).
 Make sure the RINKEBY_PRIVATE_KEY corresponds to an address that has some Rinkeby ETH in it.
 Fetch the locally deployed address you stored in Step 5 and paste it into LOCALHOST_CONTRACT_ADDRESS.

-12. Let's do one last check locally that these tasks are working.
+11. Let's do one last check locally that these tasks are working.

 ```bash
 npx hardhat mint-token --metadata-uri ar://TaQoXaLI8TzBIooL3CGPQN2ZGuFNZkvff3y00tg7u7s npx hardhat burn-token --token-id 0
 ```

-13. Phew, we're finally ready to deploy to Rinkeby!
+12. Phew, we're finally ready to deploy to Rinkeby!
 (If you're just reading through this, rather than participating in the session with us, then make sure you use some permanent reference for the contract metadata in `Babel.sol` from Step 3 before proceeding.
 Alternatively, you can use `https://arweave.net/dI21K6IoG8k1kzVUNPswpSgyZ_NktEBqu2KUWbl9zMc`, which is where we've placed some example metadata.)

 ```bash
 npx hardhat deploy --network rinkeby
 ```

-14. Now, we can mint a token and see what it looks like on Opensea...
+13. Now, we can mint a token and see what it looks like on Opensea...

 ```bash
 npx hardhat mint-token --network rinkeby --metadata-uri ar://TaQoXaLI8TzBIooL3CGPQN2ZGuFNZkvff3y00tg7u7s
 ```

-15. Navigate to [Opensea's test domain](https://testnets.opensea.io/) and put the MINT_TO_ADDRESS into the search.
+14. Navigate to [Opensea's test domain](https://testnets.opensea.io/) and put the MINT_TO_ADDRESS into the search.
 The Babel NFT you just minted should show up under that address' assets.

 ## Conclusion